Anti-Concorde Project: International opposition

 In late 1969, the British Aircraft Corporation referred to "the assumption that supersonic flight will be allowed only over the oceans or over areas with sparse populations" as "extremely pessimistic" saying that they "do not expect that its sonic boom will be unacceptable to the great majority of the public."

 After the appearance of the first Anti-Concorde Project advertisement in New Scientist, Professor John J. Edsell, of Harvard University, began corresponding with Wiggs.
 A few months later, Edsell, together with Dr. William A. Shurcliff, a physicist and senior research associate at the Cambridge Electron Accelerator, founded the Citizens' League Against the Sonic Boom in March 1967.
 Andrew Wilson wrote: The League "adopted the same propaganda techniques as the Project with astounding success."
 In December 1970, the US Senate voted to prohibit commercial supersonic flights over the US and to restrict noise levels at US airports.

 Sweden, Norway, the Netherlands, West Germany and Switzerland indicated that they would be unlikely to permit supersonic over-flights.
 Ireland drafted legislation, and Canada prohibited supersonic over-flight.
 Opposition and route restrictions aside, the BOAC and Air France maintained plans to fly supersonic over "sparsely populated" regions such as the deserts of Africa, Saudi Arabia and Australia.

 Restricting supersonic flight to over water meant that when Concorde entered service in January 1976, the only routes it flew were London – Bahrain, Paris – Rio and Paris – Caracas.
 Despite the ban, in May 1976 flights were allowed into Washington Dulles International Airport.
 When the Federal ban was lifted at John F. Kennedy International Airport (JFK), Carol Berman and the Emergency Coalition to Stop the SST, with help from Wiggs, organized opposition which led to New York City imposing its own ban.
 Nine months later, a Supreme Court ruling allowed flights into JFK.

-In December 1977 the aircraft flew the London – Singapore round trip route three times in Singapore Airline livery before the Malaysian government rescinded permission from overflying their airspace, likely as a result of their own airline being denied increased access to London.
+In December 1977 the aircraft flew the London – Singapore round trip route three times in Singapore Airlines livery before the Malaysian government rescinded permission from overflying their airspace, likely as a result of their own airline being denied increased access to London.
 Concorde was also denied permission to overfly India as the United Kingdom government was unwilling to grant additional flight slots or Fifth freedom rights.